kingcos/iTools/README.md

 # EZconfigs

-EZconfigs are configs for my E-devices, such as Mac, iPhone, Raspberry PI, etc.
+EZconfigs are configs for my personal E-devices, such as Mac, iPhone, Raspberry PI, etc.

 ## Devices List